M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Algorithm Descriptions

 As $\mathbf{e_i}^\top \mathbf{v_k}$ and $\mathbf{v_k}^\top \mathbf{e_j}$ can both be realized as constant time indexing operations, the above turns into a sum over $m$ scalars.
 Hence, our method admits $O(m)$ access to any element of $\widehat{F}_{m}^{-1}$ using the same precomputed $\mathbf{v_k}$ and $q_k$ as for the efficient calculation of $\widehat{F}_{m}^{-1} \vx$.

 \parhead{Additional Optimizations.} The algorithm admits a fast vectorized implementation, and several optimizations, which we describe in the Appendix.
-For example, we perform several memory-saving optimizations, as well as intelligent explicit page swapping between CPU and GPU memory to mitigate memory transfer costs.
-Furthermore, the static algorithm can be applied independently to each block of a block-wise approximation: for block size $B$, the runtime is reduced to $d/B$.
-Then, as long as $m < B$ (i.e. number of gradients smaller than the block size), our method is $B/m$ times faster than the direct implementation of the Woodbury inverse.
+For example, we perform several memory-saving optimizations, as well as explicit page swapping between CPU and GPU memory to mitigate the gradient transfer costs.
+Furthermore, the static algorithm can be applied independently to each block of a block-wise approximation: for block size $B$, the computation and memory costs per block are reduced by $B/d$, but since there are now $d/B$ blocks, the overall costs will stay the same irrespective of $B$.
+Thus, as long as $m < B$, our method is $B/m$ times faster (and less memory intense) than the direct implementation of the Woodbury inverse.